For Parents and Carers of children with Special Educational Needs

 For some learners we may want to seek advice from specialist teams.
 In our School and Cluster we have access to various specialist services universally provided by Norfolk County Council, which are described on the Local Offer website: https://www.norfolk.gov.uk/children-and-families/send-local-offer

 At Sparhawk Infant and Nursery School we work closely with a locally registered Educational Psychologist to help us understand and support the learners at our school.
 This work is bespoke to specific children and is provided as needed.
 We also employ teaching assistants who work alongside class teachers to deliver and support interventions in the provision map as co-ordinated by our SENCO.
-At Sparhawk Infant and Nursery School we also use the services of CEPP (Child and Education Psychology Practice).
+At Sparhawk Infant and Nursery School we also use the services of CEPP (Child and Education Psychology Practice) and Education Psychology and Specialist Support for Norfolk (EPSS).
 This allows us to seek advice and support from Educational Psychologists and Specialist Teachers.

 At Sparhawk Infant and Nursery School we meet regularly with other schools within the Sprowston Cluster so we can learn from each other, and demonstrate what we offer for learners with SEN. We are also able to promote consistent practice across all the schools in our cluster ensuring equality of opportunity.

-The school Head Teacher and SENCO have also visited local special schools to share experiences and get advice.
+The school Head Teacher and SENCO have also visited local special schools and Specialist Resource Bases (SRBs) to share experiences and get advice.
 The visits also allow Sparhawk to have a better understanding of what the local Special Schools offer which allows us to offer advice to parents of children with SEND who may be considering a special school place for their child.